7Block Labs

 Notes:

-• proofsRoot commits to a per‑proof tuple, e.g., (proofId, vkHash, pubInputsHash).
+• proofsRoot is tied to a specific proof tuple, which looks something like this: (proofId, vkHash, pubInputsHash).

 4) Off‑chain workflow

-• Aggregator(s) collect proofs, verify each PLONK proof off‑chain (any flavor: PLONK, TurboPLONK, Halo2‑KZG, etc.), and build:
+• The aggregator(s) gather proofs, check each PLONK proof off-chain (whether it’s PLONK, TurboPLONK, Halo2-KZG, or whatever else), and then create:

-• vkRoot over registered verifying keys actually used,
+• a vkRoot for the verifying keys that were actually used,

-• optional 4844 blob carrying the manifest (proof descriptors, inclusion paths, etc.).
+• and optionally, a 4844 blob that holds the manifest (which includes proof descriptors, inclusion paths, etc.).

-• The BLS committee signs M. Aggregate signatures off‑chain into S = Σ sig_i, and compute AP if needed (or use stored AP).
+• Meanwhile, the BLS committee takes care of signing M. They combine the signatures off-chain into S = Σ sig_i and will calculate AP if needed (or just use the previously stored AP).

 5) On‑chain verification function sketch (FastAggregateVerify)

-• Call the pairing precompile once with k = 2 pairs:
+• Next, you'll want to call the pairing precompile just once with k set to 2 pairs:

 • Pair 1: (AP, H(M))